typelevel/Laika/docs/03-preparing-content/01-directory-structure.md

 `laika.ast.RelativePath`.
 These types are used frequently throughout the classes forming the document AST.
 All internal links are expressed with with these virtual paths and not with file system paths.

-@todo(examples for abs/rel links in HOCON and programmatically)
+@:todo(examples for abs/rel links in HOCON and programmatically)